 - 6.5.A.1.
 In general, exceptions to the Placement Criteria are discouraged and should be granted only under extraordinary circumstances.
-Petition upgrade options are limited to the following: - 8th, 9th and 10th graders may only petition to race JV or Varsity; - 11th and 12th graders may only petition to race Varsity. - 6.5.A.2.
+Petition upgrade options are limited to the following: - 8th graders may initially only petition to race Freshman.
+8th graders already racing high school categories may only petition to race JV1. - 9th graders may only petition to race JV1, JV2 or Varsity. b.
+9th graders may only petition into Varsity after racing at least one race in another category; - 10th, 11th and 12th graders may only petition to race JV1 or Varsity. - 6.5.A.2.
 Student-athletes must compete in appropriate competitive peer groups and to prevent strategic gamesmanship in category placement.
-Petitions for an upgrade in categories should, therefore, only be granted upon a showing that: - The student-athlete's performance and experience level clearly exceeds the level of all other riders competing in the rider's designated category.
-Placement Criteria - i.e., no other rider in the same category has a reasonable chance of being competitive with the student seeking the upgrade; and - b.
-The upgrade will place the student into a more appropriate competitive peer group.
+Petitions for an upgrade in categories should, therefore, only be granted upon a showing that:

-- 6.5.A.3.
+- The student-athlete's performance and experience level a. clearly exceeds the level of all other riders competing in the rider's designated category.
+Placement Criteria i.e., no other rider in the same category has a reasonable chance of being competitive with the student seeking the upgrade; and - b.
+The upgrade will place the student into a more appropriate competitive peer group. - 6.5.A.3.
 Successful petitions are subject to revocation at any time at the League director's sole discretion, in which event the student shall be placed in the appropriate category according to the Placement Criteria.
 Individual and team penalties may be assessed, at the League director's sole discretion, for any change in categories for a rider that is subsequently revoked on grounds that the change was contrary to NICA and League policies. - 6.5.A.4.
 Petitions for an exception to the Placement Criteria and request for placement in another category may be submitted to the League director or the League's Rules Committee or any other individual or committee designated by the League director or the League's board of directors.
 To petition for such an exception, students must complete and submit the petition form found at the League's website according to the instructions provided on the form. - 6.5.A.5.
 The petition requires a coach's comments and signature.
 If there is no coach, the student must contact the League director and a coach advisor will be appointed.
 A parent may be approved as the advisor.
 The League director or the League's Rules Committee shall consider the petition and render a decision in a timely manner. - 6.5.A.6.
 Petitions must be submitted with sufficient time for consideration.
 Last-minute petitions cannot be rushed.
 Allow a minimum of five business days from the date of submission for a decision on the petition.
-Pending the outcome of the petition, the petitioning student must compete in the category determined by the Placement Criteria.
+Pending the outcome of the petition, the petitioning student must compete in the category determined by the Placement Criteria